FunKey-Project/FunKey-OS/README.md

 ```bash
 $ make
 ```
-This may take a while, consider getting yourself a cup or glass of your favorite beverage ;-)
+This may take a while (~1h30), so consider getting yourself a cup or glass of your favorite beverage ;-)

 <ins>Note</ins>: you will need to have access to the network, since buildroot will download the package sources.